-The M.S./M.P.A. dual degree offers the student interested in management of agencies and institutions the opportunity to gain indepth knowledge of the administrative and organizational processes and management skills necessary for the effective delivery of services to older persons.
-See the School of Policy, Planning, and Development, page 884, for course requirements.
+The M.S./MPA dual degree offers the student interested in management of agencies and institutions the opportunity to gain in-depth knowledge of the administrative and organizational processes and management skills necessary for the effective delivery of services to older persons.
+See the Price School of Public Policy, for course requirements.